MinghaoCheng/Pacman/README.md

 <div align=center><img width="400" height="400" src="/Docs/pictures/host_brd1.jpg"/></div>

 * For LED&LDR matrices, put one green LED, one red LED and one LDR at a single hole on the panel(There are 4x4 holes).
+Note to put LDR above the LEDs.

 <div align=center><img width="400" height="400" src="/Docs/pictures/panel0.jpg"/></div>